 Potential Risks and Considerations With CVRS

 Contingent Value Rights (CVRs) present inherent financial uncertainties due to their contingent nature, complicating valuation and forecasting efforts.
-Additionally, the legal and tax frameworks governing CVRs can introduce complexities that affect both structuring and compliance.
+The legal and tax frameworks governing CVRs can introduce complexities that affect both structuring and compliance.
 These factors may also influence stakeholder relationships, potentially generating conflicts or misaligned incentives.

 Financial Uncertainty Factors